 Have you ever lost important screenshots on your Android phone?
 Don’t worry; just read on to get more information on how to recover deleted screenshots on Android phones and some useful tips to avoid losing screenshots from Android again.

-- Choose the files you want to recover.
+- Scroll through the files that it recognized and select the ones you want to recover.

 Important Tips to avoid any further screenshot losses